sweattep/anonymous_quotes/README.md

 you most beautiful of women?
 How does the man you love differ from any other, that you should give us this charge?

+>Who put wisdom in people's inner parts?
+Who gave understanding to the mind?
+Who, by wisdom, can number the clouds?
+Who can tilt the water-skins of heaven, so that the dust becomes a mass, and its clods stick together?